beyondgrep/ack2/README.md

     * user-specific ackrc (~/.ackrc)
     * per-project ackrc files (~/myproject/ackrc)

+* you can use --dump to figure which options are set where

 * all inclusion/exclusion rules will be in the ackrc files
-    * ack 2.0 will have no hardcoded filetype specifications, directories to include or exclude, and so on.
-It will ship with a default global ackrc, but does not need it.
+    * ack 2.0 has a set of definitions for filetypes, directories to include or exclude, etc, *but* these are only included so you don't need to ship an ackrc file to a new machine.
+You may tell ack to disregard these defaults if you like.